JACKSONVILLE, Fla. - From the Northside to the Westside to the Southside, it seemed no part of Jacksonville was untouched by violent crime in June.

 Police said Jones was killed in a shooting at the Majestic Plaza Apartments in the Moncrief neighborhood of Northwest Jacksonville.
-Police did not release information about Jones' killer but later said the case had been cleared after it was ruled a justifiable homicide.
+Police later said 16-year-old Gregory Drayton had been charged with manslaughter.
+He told them the shooting was accidental.

 Sunday, June 17

 Littlejohn was shot multiple times while driving in a silver pickup truck and crashed into a fence in a neighborhood in the city's Northside, according to the Sheriff's Office.
 Police said they did not have any suspect information.

 Charles Horton, 19

 Horton was riding in a car on Southside Boulevard when someone fired several shots into it, killing him and wounding the driver, police said.
 The car crashed into the front yard of a home along the service road.
 No description of a shooter was released.
 Police said it's unclear if the shots came from another vehicle or somewhere along the road.

 Amad Clark, 29